 Key Stage 4

 In Year 10 and 11 all students study the AQA Science Trilogy (Double award) or three Separate Sciences (Triple award), depending on their ability.
-Students following both pathways attend 100 minutes each week of Biology, Chemistry and Physics and are taught by 3 different specialist teachers.
+Students following both pathways attend 60 minutes lessons 10 times a fortnight these include Biology, Chemistry and Physics and are taught by 3 different specialist teachers.
 During these lessons, they learn the content and practical skills required to succeed in their final exams.